Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Qualitative Case Studies

 \section{Qualitative Case Studies}

-In this section, we present detailed case studies from our human evaluation to illustrate the qualitative superiority of PURPLE over the baseline ICR.
-We present one representative example where the two methods diverge significantly.
+In this section, we present a detailed case study from our human evaluation where PURPLE and the baseline ICR diverge significantly, illustrating the qualitative superiority of our method.
 In the Tweet task, preserving the logic of the original sentence is as critical as matching the user's informal voice.
-The example below demonstrates a failure in logical reasoning by the baseline.
+The example below demonstrates a failure in logical reasoning by ICR.
 The input tweet contains a comparative structure (``at least we attended... unlike someone'').
 The baseline fails to parse this dependency, resulting in a paraphrase that states the exact opposite of the truth.
 PURPLE successfully disentangles the complex sentence structure and preserves the correct meaning.

 \fbox{ \parbox{0.95\linewidth}{

 \textbf{User Persona / History:} \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item @tommoger thanks tom, and glad it all went well \item @callamKAPOW I tried to change it but the pic was to big and I can't find the old one \item Thinks I can pass English, I just wish I could be as confident about geography \end{itemize}